 Elise Adibi received a MFA from Columbia University in 2007; she also has a BA in Philosophy from Swarthmore College and a Master of Architecture from the University of Pennsylvania.
 Adibi is the recipient of a Fellowship at The Radcliffe Institute for Advanced Study at Harvard University (2013-14).
 In 2007, The Terra Foundation awarded her a fellowship in Giverny, France.

 Solo exhibitions include “Respiration Paintings” at Full Haus in Los Angeles, “Substance” at Louis B. James in New York, “Metabolic Paintings” at The Radcliffe Institute for Advanced Study, Harvard University, Cambridge, Mass.
 (2013); “Da Capo” at Churner and Churner, New York (2012); and “A Priori” at Southfirst, Brooklyn (2010).
 In 2013 Adibi was invited to participate in The Armory Show Focus curated by Eric Shiner.
 Selected group exhibitions include “New New York: Abstract Painting in the 21st Century” at The Art Gallery at the University of Hawai‘i at Mānoa (2015), “Performative Process” at Halsey McKay Gallery, East Hampton (2013), and “Gertrude’s/ LOT,” The Andy Warhol Museum, Pittsburgh, PA (2011-2012).
-Adibi’s work has been reviewed in Artforum, The New York Times, The Boston Globe and The Harvard Advocate among other publications.
+Adibi’s work has been reviewed in Artforum, The Boston Globe and The Harvard Advocate among other publications.

 Adibi will be having her first solo museum show at The Frick Pittsburgh in April 2017.
 “Respiration Paintings” in the greenhouse at The Frick Pittsburgh will be a site-specific installation of plants, paintings and perfume.
 Adibi will work with the innate characteristics of the greenhouse—making use of the natural light, seasonal changes, and elevated humidity to both display and transform her artwork.
 Planned as a series of paintings installed to surround the viewer and coexist with the plants, Respiration Paintings explores the interconnection and intimate relationship between art, nature and people.